rohit-chandra/Customer_Churn_Analysis/README.md

 4) **Handle Imbalanced Dataset**
    Sampling techniques such as
-  * Undersampling
+  * Undersampling majority class set
   * Synthetic Minority Over-sampling Technique (SMOTE)

 5) **Feature Importance**
   * Based on **correlation** we choose the most important features in the entire dataset

 6) **Feature Selection**
-  * We select the best features using TreeBasedFeature Selection
+  * We select the best features using SelectKBest feature Selection technique

 7) Training different **multi-classification models** with **Hyperpameter tuning** using gridsearch() with and without sampled data
   * XGBoost